plone/documentation/docs/backend/upgrading/version-specific-migration/upgrade-to-60.md

 ## Viewlets

 Plone 6.0 renames various viewlets or moves them to a different viewlet manager.
-The reason for renaming, is that some viewlet names contained the name of a viewlet manager.
+This is because some viewlet names contained the name of a viewlet manager.
 This didn't always match the name of their actual viewlet manager, especially after moving them.
 Plone 6.0 removes such references from the viewlet names, to avoid confusion.